 This article may contain compensated links.
 Please read disclaimer for more info.

-Reims is the capital of the Champagne region of France, a city brimming with history and culture.
-Between sipping champagne wine, visiting the main sites, and experiencing a memorable and moving visit to a critical piece of WWII history, there are a ton of things to do in Reims.
+Reims is the capital of the Champagne region, a city brimming with history and culture.
+Between sipping champagne wine, visiting the main sites, and experiencing a memorable and moving visit to a critical piece of WWII history, there are many things to do in Reims.
 Besides, its proximity to the French capital makes for a super-easy day trip from Paris by train.

-Whether you are considering Reims for a day trip or as part of a longer Champagne road trip, here’s a list of the best things to do in Reims, France.
+Whether you are considering Reims for a day trip or as part of a more extended Champagne road trip, here’s a list of the best things to do in Reims, France.

 Are you planning your Reims trip last minute?